mrwallace888/OWNH-Carson-System/README.md

 *Carson* is currently home to 7 planets and 6 moons.

 ## Urath
 *Urath* is a green, Hearth-like planet, but unlike *Timber Hearth*, it has a beautiful blue ocean around its continents.
-There's also an abundance of trees so you'll neer asphyxiate.
+There's also an abundance of trees so you'll never asphyxiate.
 Might make for a good campsite. *Timber Hearth* is a nice place to be, but this place seems better in a few ways.
 Should we start to include interstellar vacations in the *Outer Wilds Venture* program?
 Oh yeah, it also fathers a small tidally-locked moon that's been dubbed as *Loon*.
 How quaint...
 ![](https://i.imgur.com/m9cJY5Y.png)

 ### Loon